eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 ### Resolve a credential offer

-As a wallet/caller use the library to process a URI that represents a credential offer to make sure that it is a valid offer, that comes from an issuer which advertises properly its metadata and that this offered is compatible with wallet configuration.
+As a wallet/caller use the library to process a URI that represents a credential offer
+- to make sure that it is a valid offer,
+- comes from an issuer which advertises properly its metadata and that
+- this offer is compatible with wallet configuration.

 #### Resolve a credential offer preconditions

 - The wallet has obtained this URI.
 Typically, either scanning a QR Code or in response to a custom URI.
-- The wallet has prepared an issuance configuration, describing the capabilities & policies of the wallet.
+- The wallet has prepared an issuance [configuration](#configuration-options), describing the capabilities & policies of the wallet.

 This resolution includes the following